-4 Conclusion
+4. Conclusion

 In this article, we describe an experiment of identifying and analyzing biologically significant pathway using gene expression dataset within global metabolic network.
-The key aspect of this research is that it takes into account for analysis of the sub networks, compound, reaction and interaction which allows a better picture of metabolic response without neglecting the underlying structure and mechanisms of metabolic network.
-The method discussed in this research has shown its effectiveness in extracting biologically significant pathway by using a combine approach with pathway ranking, clustering and classification technique by using two algorithms as the core structure that is the 3M and HME3M.
+The key aspect of this research is that it takes into account for analysis of the sub networks, compound, reaction and interaction as well as the enzymatic reactions involved that allows a better picture of metabolic response without neglecting the underlying structure and mechanisms of metabolic network.

+The method discussed in this research has shown its effectiveness in extracting biologically significant pathway and enzymes that contribute to particular response by using a combine approach with pathway ranking, clustering and classification technique by using two algorithms as the core structure that is the 3M and HME3M.
+This combination approach has shown its capability in interpreting biological information at cellular level.